Last Updated on September 19, 2022 by Verna Meachum

 Slow down, deep condition, and use protective styles sparingly so that your hair can stay healthy and hydrated.

 Now that you know the basics of how to properly care for dry hair, it’s time to put them into practice.
-Follow these tips and you’ll be on your way to healthy, hydrated hair in no time!
+Follow these tips and you’ll be on your way to healthy, moisturized hair in no time!